AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/Real-time-01.md

-# Exercise 1: Data ingestion from a spectrum of analytical and operational data sources into the Lakehouse. <a name="data-ingestion"></a>
+# Exercise 1: Data ingestion from a spectrum of analytical and operational data sources into the Lakehouse <a name="data-ingestion"></a>

 ### Estimated Duration : 90 minutes